storm-coder-dojo/activities/_python/noughts-and-crosses.md

 Title: Noughts and crosses
 category: python
 order: 1
+description: Noughts and crosses using the python language and turtle drawing library
 ---
-In this activity, we will be re- making Noughts and Crosses with the Python programming language and using the Turtle Library.
+In this activity, we will be re-making Noughts and Crosses with the Python programming language and using the Turtle Library.

 Noughts and Crosses is a game where two players place an X or O in a 3